-Applicants should be honest, hard-working, self-motivated and intelligent students who are prepared to be treated as colleagues and will accept gradually increasing responsibility for excellent patient care in a challenging environment of clinical and surgical training.
+Applicants should be honest, hardworking, self-motivated and intelligent students who are prepared to be treated as colleagues.
+They should be able to gradually accept increasing responsibility for excellent patient care in a challenging environment of clinical and surgical training.

 What are the unique aspects of your program?

 As the only tertiary care hospital within a 70+ mile radius in beautiful central Pennsylvania, the Department of Ophthalmology boasts a large and clinically diverse patient population, with clinical and surgical training second to none.
 Unique aspects include: